Proxmox Part 1 - Encrypted Installation

 - Choose “Create encrypted volumes.”

-- Select the crypto device.
+- Select the crypto partition.

 - On next screen, select “Finish.”